A 1991 oil discovery in a meteor crater, “seized the attention of the Oklahoma oil industry” and attracted worldwide

-Editor’s Note – Lew Ward, an earlier supporter of the American Oil & Gas Historical Society, also led efforts for a state-of-the-art educational facility in Enid, the Cherokee Strip Regional Heritage Center.
+Editor’s Note – Lew Ward was an earlier supporter of the American Oil & Gas Historical Society; he also led efforts to establish a state-of-the-art educational facility in Enid, the Cherokee Strip Regional Heritage Center.
 This article adapted from news stories in the Enid News & Eagle, Aug.
 19, 2007, and the AAPG Explorer, March 2002.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact firstname.lastname@example.org. © 2020 Bruce A. Wells.